-Detwiler Park is located at Oakwood Avenue and Horton Street midway between Flagler Avenue and Third Avenue in the central beachside area.
-Park facilities include five lighted tennis courts with three of the courts also lined for pickle ball (no reservations required), lighted basketball court, restroom facilities, picnic tables, and a children’s playground.
-New court lighting and resurfacing of the tennis/pickleball courts was completed in late spring 2019.
+Anyone for tennis?
+Detwiler Park is a 1.95-acre neighborhood park located along Oakwood Avenue between Evergreen Street and Horton Street in our Central Beach neighborhood.
+Geared toward tennis enthusiasts, amenities include five lighted tennis courts (three of which are also lined for pickleball), one lighted basketball court, a modern children's playground, restroom facilities, and covered picnic tables.
+New court lighting and resurfacing of the tennis courts was completed in late Spring 2019.

 Esther Street Beachfront Park

 Esther Street Beachfront Park is a hidden gem with an ocean view.
 One block north of Flagler Avenue on Atlantic Avenue, the park offers 45 spaces of off-beach parking.
 Amenities also include a playground, beach access, dune walkover, pavilions, restroom facilities and a volleyball area.
 Please note that the volleyball area is available only during the dry season.
 Overnight parking is not permitted.

 Flagler Avenue Beachfront Park

 Located next to one of the most popular beach access ramps in Volusia County, Flagler Avenue Beachfront Park becomes a hub activity from sunrise and into the night.
 Early risers enjoy coffee by the beach.
 Later in the day, picnickers dine under the pavilion.
 Amenities include a pavilion, a brick courtyard with new stainless steel railing, restrooms, showers and off-beach parking.
 The park is at the east end of Flagler Avenue.
 Overnight parking is not permitted.